MizzleDK/Mizuu/CONTRIBUTING.md

 * **master** has the latest stable code, its tags are released as versions of Mizuu on GitHub, www.mizuu.tv and Google Play.
 * **dev** includes the latest unstable code from contributers (you!).

 Since Mizuu was just recently open-sourced, there's still some work to do with branching and the overall structure of the development, but this is on the to-do list.
+For now, use the tagged commits as release versions.

 Setup
 -----